 Christine Stryker, LCPC, has a wide variety of personal and professional experience that allows for an informed and genuine approach to therapy.
 She has worked in community mental health settings which has provided extensive experience working with people seeking therapy for a wide array of reasons.
 She enjoys helping clients feel seen and heard.

-Amy Hagerstrom, LSWAIC, comes to FRG with eleven years of facilitating mind-body healing, first as a yoga teacher and massage therapist and now as a somatic therapist.
-She is a licensed Social Worker in the state of WA, just moved here recently and is awaiting her license here in IL.
-She is cleared by insurance companies to start working in the meantime.
+Amy Hagerstrom, LSW, comes to FRG with eleven years of facilitating mind-body healing, first as a yoga teacher and massage therapist and now as a somatic therapist.
+She is a Licensed Social Worker in IL, having moved here recently from WA state.

 Still Have Questions?